|Photos - Joseph D. Peters

 executed in the La Salle High School musical production of "West Side Story".

 Our second trip to Argentina took us back to Buenos Aires.
-We scouted additional locations for our future feature film projects and met with
+We scouted additional locations for our future feature film projects and met with local

-tower, and the local train station.
+local train station.

 Our most recent film project was a music video entitled, "Decades of the '70's Reunion" (2013).
-The music video was created by shooting with a
+The music video was created by shooting with a flip

-School in Pasadena, California.
+Pasadena, California.
 "No Matter What" is the featured song, performed by Badfinger.